Multiple Cities Getaway Artist

 Speaking of honing your skills, the Terrain Park Climbing Center (TPCC) resides in Chico as a space committed to community and sharing the climbing culture.
 The staff at TPCC believe that anyone can improve both their lifestyle and state of mind through the avenues of climbing, slackline, fitness and personal relationships with like-minded individuals.”
 Both memberships and drop-in rates are available at the TPCC, with activities at the climbing center including: summer camps, birthday parties, study rooms, ping pong, and other community events.

 If you’re an avid climber that’s motivated to get mobile, Butte County also has a generous handful of climbing destinations that are just a day trip away.
-Past Oroville in the Plumas National Forest, both Bald Rock and Grizzly Dome are paradise for local climbers.
+Past Oroville in the Plumas National Forest, both Bald Rock Dome and Grizzly Dome are paradise for local climbers.
 And if you’re up for a few hours of driving, spots like Pigeon Cliff, The Mill, or the Leavitt Training Area are especially exciting spots to test your climbing skills before moseying on back to Butte County for night on the town to celebrate a successful day on the rocks.

 When you do head out to grab some granite, make sure to follow all the necessary safety precautions to ensure your day of climbing is fun and exhilarating, but stops short of dangerous.
 And, while you’re out in the elements, be sure to take a moment to soak in all of the natural beauty that has long been one of Butte County’s calling cards.